-We implement the two components of VerITAS separately: we use the FRI-PCS from the Plonky2 [17] library to generate proofs of correct hashing (for the relation \mathcal{R}{VH} from (6)), and we use Plonky2 to generate the photo editing proofs.[†] In addition, the editor would generate a proof of knowledge of a valid ECDSA signature on the Lattice+Poseidon hash using an existing signature checking circuit [41] on top of our proof system, which only adds 45 seconds to proof generation time.
+We implement the two components of VerITAS separately: we use the arkworks [47] Rust library to generate proofs of correct hashing (for the relation \mathcal{R}{VH} from (6)), and we use Plonky2 to generate the photo editing proofs.
+In addition, the editor would generate a proof of knowledge of a valid ECDSA signature on the Lattice+Poseidon hash using an existing signature checking circuit [37] on top of our proof system, which only adds 45 seconds to proof generation time.